 These resources include the Double Up Food Bucks Colorado program, which matches each SNAP dollar spent at participating locations, and Cooking Matters, a community partner that helps participants to shop smarter, use nutrition information to make healthier choices, and cook delicious, affordable meals kids will love.

 Hunger Free Colorado’s Food Resource Hotline (720-382-2920 in Denver or 855-855-4626 statewide) can help you apply for food assistance and connect you to food pantries and free meal sites in your area.
 Operators can give you directions, hours of operations, types of food available, holiday meal times and other pertinent information about those pantries and sites, including what to bring and what you need to do to receive food.

 LiveWell Colorado also has the list of participating Double Up Food Bucks Colorado locations where SNAP benefits are accepted and matched, to help your food dollars go further.

-In addition, during the summer months, SNAP recipients receive 50 percent off purchases at the Denver Botanic Gardens farm stands that pop up at various locations throughout the season.
+In addition, during the summer months, SNAP recipients receive 50% off purchases at the Denver Botanic Gardens farm stands that pop up at various locations throughout the season.
 Finally, youth 18 and under can access free meals during summer months thanks to the Free Summer Meals program.

 You May Also Find Helpful

-The $1 Museum and Cultural Center Admission Program offers discounted admission to area museums and cultural centers for $1 per person, up to 10 people.
+With the Explorer Pass, SNAP recipients receive deeply discounted admission to area museums and cultural centers - as low as $1 per person, up to 10 people.

 Shop at our Denver Botanic Gardens Farm Stand every Friday June - October for fresh, healthy vegetables and other goods.